2026 Commencement Program | Fresno

 Diana Concannon, PsyD

-and Associate Provost, Strategic Initiatives and Partnerships
+Dean, School of Forensic Studies and Associate Provost, Strategic Initiatives and Partnerships

-Dean, Accreditation and Quality Assurance,
+Dean, Accreditation and Quality Assurance, School of Education

-Interim Dean, California School of Education
+Assistant Dean, School of Education

 Rachna Kumar, PhD

-Dean, California School of Management & Leadership
+Dean, School of Management & Leadership

 Debra Kawahara, PhD

-Associate Dean of Academic Affairs,
+Associate Dean of Academic Affairs, California School of Professional Psychology

-Stephanie Wood, PhD, MHA
+Stephanie Wood, PhD

 Associate Dean of Training & Administration, California School of Professional Psychology